 Air is constantly moving upwards in a house, with warm air rising in the home and exiting the attic and upper levels.

 As this air movement occurs, a vacuum is created in the lower levels of the home.
 This air is replaced by air from the outside.
 Additionally, 40% of the air in your home is pulled upwards from the crawl space.

 If your crawl space air is filled with musty odors and allergens such as mold spores, dust mite waste, animal dander, and others, these elements will enter your living space and affect your quality of life.

 Cold air from your crawl space can cool the floorboards and make the space drafty and uncomfortable.
 Humidity in the space can add to your air conditioner's workload, costing you money.

 More about The Stack Effect

 At Basement Systems, our warrantied crawl space systems have been installed in hundreds of thousands of homes worldwide!
 Homeowners love how dry, healthy, and energy efficient their new space becomes.

-It costs you nothing to meet with one of our specialists for a free, written crawl space repair quote!
-Your free quote includes an on-site professional inspection and measurement of your crawl space and a written cost estimate.
+It costs you nothing to meet with one of our specialists for a free, written crawl space repair estimate!
+Your free estimate includes an on-site professional inspection and measurement of your crawl space and a written cost estimate.
 We'll answer any questions you have, and make recommendations for a customized solution.